PartlySaneStudios/partly-sane-skies/README.md

 Using ``/ca``, you can add and remove specific phrases that will be highlighted when someone says them.
 Example: If you add the word "``flag``" (using ``/ca add flag``) to the chat alerts, it will highlight the word and play a notification when someone says it.

 ![Chat Alerts](images/chat_alerts.png)

+### Incorrect Pet for Minion Alert

+Warns you if you don't have the right pet for leveling up the minions, that way you never lose any pet EXP because you still have your pet level 100 dungeon pet activated.

 </details>